xueqi/esp8266/setup/README.md

 	* if see python interpreter, but could not input anything, make sure the parity and flow control on putty setting is None.
 * NodeMCU board pinout
 [NodeMCU board pinout](https://github.com/nodemcu/nodemcu-devkit-v1.0)

+** ESP-01 board
+ESP-01 board is from Ai-Thinker.
+ESP-01 has 512K flash, while ESP-01S version has 1M flash.
+We use ESP-01S here, because Micropython needs at least 1M to support the file system
+ESP-01 is the simple version for ESP8266, which only exposes GPIO0 and GPIO2 interface.
+So if a project only needs two GPIO, ESP-01 is a good choice.
+ESP-01 does not come with USB2Serial interface, so another usb2serial module is needed to flash the ESP-01.(Google for usb to ttl module)
+And ESP-01 board is hard to used on breadbord.
+An adaptor is good for breadboard.(Google for image : esp01 breadboard adaptor)